Ever heard the old saying “You get what you pay for”? Well, the same is true for hotels in Las Vegas.

 While Cosmopolitan’s baseline rooms don’t offer an outdoor balcony, I’d highly recommend upgrading to a room that offers one with a view of the Fountains of Bellagio.
 Worth it.

-While you’re at Cosmopolitan, ensure you stop by their two distinct speakeasy experiences:
+While you’re at Cosmopolitan, ensure you stop by their three distinct speakeasy experiences:

 The first, Ghost Donkey can be found in the back of the Block 16 Urban Food Hall.